build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 For this blog, we will be using `AWS Cloud9` for our development environment.

 From the left navigation panel, select `Code`, `Dev Environments`, and click on `Create Dev Environment`.
-In the `Create dev environment and open with AWS Cloud9` dialog box select following :
+In the `Create dev environment and open with AWS Cloud9` dialog box select following:
 - Repository : `Clone a repository`
 - Repository : Select the repo that you want to clone.
 We created a repo `3-tier-app1` above, so select same.
 - Branch : `Work in existing branch`